vcastilh/translation-noahMakefile/src/_posts/2020-3-13-codam-home.md

 ```

 `build-essential` contains all the required tools to compile C code on Linux.
-You may also choose to use the `clang` compile instead of `gcc`, which will give
+You may also choose to use the `clang` compiler instead of `gcc`, which will give
 more similar error messages to what we use at Codam.
 To do so, install the
-`llvm-defaults` package to get `clang` and related tools.
+`clang` and `lldb` packages.

 ```
-sudo apt install llvm-defaults
+sudo apt install clang lldb
 ```

 If your makefile uses the `$(CC)` variable instead of calling `gcc` or `clang`